GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Additional Experimental Details

-\textbf{Hyperparameters.} Throughout all our experiments we use a motif tolerance $\sigma=2$ mg/dL, motif length $\tau=48$, and GlucoSynth model parameters of $\alpha=0.1$ and $\eta=10$.
-There are $m= 5,977,610$ total motifs in the motif set.
+\textbf{Hyperparameters.} Our experiments were completed in the Google Cloud platform on an Intel Skylake 96-core cpu with 360 GB of memory.
+We use a separate validation dataset (not the set of original training traces) for all experimental results.
+Throughout all our experiments we use GlucoSynth model parameters of $\alpha=0.1$ and $\eta=10$ and a motif tolerance of $\sigma=2$ mg/dL and motif length $\tau=48$.
+Motif length of 48 timesteps is equivalent to 4 hours of time and represents a clinically significant threshold.
+This threshold was chosen because the effect of any behaviors on glucose occur within 4 hours of the event (e.g., the effect from eating a meal -- a rise in glucose -- will occur within 4 hours after eating.)
+We note that other choices for $\tau$ could be used, based on what types of phenomenon the users wish to replicate; for example, to capture day/night glucose rhythm effects, we suggest a $\tau$ of 144, corresponding to 12 hours of time.

 We vary $\epsilon$ in our privacy experiments, but keep $\delta$ the same at $5e{-4}$.
+Importantly, in order to meet our privacy guarantees, we assume that privacy is provisioned at the trace level and each individual has only one trace in the dataset.
+The motif set is derived separately from the training data (either from a public dataset or generated based on knowledge about the underlying data, e.g., the possible glucose motif combinations), so as not to effect the differential privacy guarantees or use up any privacy budget.
+In our case, we assume the motif set is all-encompassing and generated from the universe of possible motifs, resulting in $m= 5,977,610$ total motifs in the motif set.

+\textbf{Benchmark Details.} TimeGAN~\cite{yoon2019time} is implemented from \url{www.github.com/jsyoon0823/TimeGAN}; Fourier Flows (FF)~\cite{alaa2020generative} are implemented from \url{www.github.com/ahmedmalaa/Fourier-flows}; RGAN~\cite{esteban2017real} is implemented from \url{www.github.com/ratschlab/RGAN}; and DPGAN~\cite{frigerio2019differentially} is adapted from \url{www.github.com/SAP-samples/security-research-differentially-private-generative-models}.
 All the benchmarks were trained according to their suggested parameters, with most models trained for 10,000 epochs.
 We note that we trained for more than the suggested epochs (50,000 instead of 10,000) and tried many additional hyperparameter settings for RGAN to attempt to improve its performance and provide the fairest comparison possible.
-Our experiments were completed in the Google Cloud platform on an Intel Skylake 96-core cpu with 360 GB of memory.